How to Ensure A Smooth Transition from R&D to Production for Lateral Flow Products

-We regularly encounter situations where product developers were so focused on creating a product that works that when production ramps up, the Operations Manager comes to us for help in overcoming challenges with assembly, quality, etc. To be fair, we rarely see an outright case of “throwing it over the wall,” but we almost always identify missed opportunities, which could have saved time, budget, and headache.
-Here we use a diagnostics example to highlight some common pitfalls in designing for injection molding and how to avoid them.
+We regularly encounter situations where product developers using lateral flow were so focused on creating a product that works that when production ramps up, the operations manager comes to us for help in overcoming challenges with assembly, quality, etc. To be fair, we rarely see an outright case of "throwing it over the wall," but we almost always identify missed opportunities, which could have saved time, budget, and headache.
+Here we use a diagnostics example to highlight some common pitfalls in designing lateral flow for injection molding and how to avoid them.

 This is often the first question development teams will ask.
-If a stock cassette is close enough, a few quick adjustments to the strip will cheaply speed things along.
-Right?
-When the cassette is not specifically designed to “fit” the assay with the correct features and locations, the following can occur:
+Teams often assume that if a stock cassette is close enough, a few quick adjustments to the strip will cheaply speed things along.
+However, when the cassette is not specifically designed to "fit" the assay with the correct features and locations, the following can occur:

 - Inadequate pressure from sample pad to conjugate causes pooling on the membrane

 - Excessive pressure blocks flow and reduces performance

 - Inconsistent pressure points cause the flow to run too quickly or too slowly

 - Insufficient pressure allows the wicking pad to curl up and slow migration